-These programs also provide hands-on experience performing physical exams, assessing trauma, administering oxygen, maintaining airways, performing semiautomatic defibrillation, and training to drive an emergency vehicle.
-Students gain this experience during 100 to 120 hours of classroom training, 20 to 50 hours of internship with a field rescue or ambulance service, and 10 hours in the emergency room of a hospital.
-Internships are always under the supervision of a "preceptor" who is a certified and experienced paramedic.
+These programs also focus on hands-on experience from performing physical exams, assessing trauma, administering oxygen, maintaining airways, performing semiautomatic defibrillation, and training to drive an emergency vehicle.
+As a general rule, this is broken down into 100 to 120 hours of classroom training, 20 to 50 hours of internship with a field rescue or ambulance service, and 10 hours in the emergency room of a hospital.

 The fundamental requirement for practicing EMS technicians, the EMT-Basic is a 110-hour course with a nationally standardized curriculum.
 It covers all the techniques in the First Responder course, with the addition of such topics as patient assessment, handling airways, and treatment of infants and children.
 It also offers a course on EMT well-being, including personal safety and stress management.